Year 1

 Reading and Homework Expectations

 The children will have many opportunities to read and enjoy books throughout the week at school, especially in shared reading sessions and through listening to our class text.
-Children in Year 4 visit the school library each Wednesday where they can choose both fiction and non-fiction books.
+Children in Year 1 visit the school library each Monday where they can choose both fiction and non-fiction books.

 We ask that children read at home as often as possible, ideally 10 minutes each day and that they record this in their reading diaries.
 Reading at home and discussing books with your child is a great way to build on and improve not only their reading fluency, but also their wider reading skills such as inference and comprehension.
 Regular readers who record it in their reading diary are rewarded with bronze stickers.

 What do we learn in Year 1?
+Click here to see our Year 1 curriculum overview and our latest termly newsletter.

 Click here to download our Year 1 Curriculum Overview